-Keep groups small - perhaps no more than 20 participants, divided into groups of four to six.

-Help each group draw a map based on their own definition of the community.
-The wealth of information resulting from the maps will come from their variety and differences.

-In the large group, discuss all the maps:

-- What are the differences between the maps? - Why might the differences be important? - What are the similarities between the maps? - What important aspects of the community are implied by the similarities? - What places were suggested to be added to the community?
-How would these places improve the community? - Do the maps indicate any specific activities or projects that might improve the community?

-Ask participants to volunteer to join a committee to further analyze the maps and identify next steps.
+- □ Keep groups small ideally no more than 20 participants, divided into subgroups of four to six. - □ Help each subgroup draw a map based on its own perceptions of the community.
+The variety of maps will yield a wealth of information. - $\Box$ In the large group, discuss all the maps: - O What are the differences between the maps? - O Why might the differences be important? - O What are the similarities between the maps? - O What important aspects of the community are implied by the similarities? - O What are some suggested additions to the community?
+How would these places improve the community? - O Do the maps indicate any specific activities or projects that might improve the community? - □ Ask participants to volunteer to join a committee to further analyze the maps and identify next steps.